Your todo list:

 Just right of the approach trail's arrival at the cliff there is a large dihedral capped by a looming roof and a wide crack to a flaring slot above, and approached by a pitch of intermittent and parallel cracks through a steep wall on the left, below.
 Climb these to the top of the cliff in 2 pitches.

-A standard rack up to a #4 Camalot.
+A standard rack up to an old-style #4 Camalot.

 Jul 10, 2012